guscarrian/xstate-furhat-starter/report_lab3.md

 Next, I defined two functions, **fhGetUser** and **fhAttend**, to get and attend the user respectively.
 I initially only added the fhAttend function, which did not work since we also need to get the user first.
 This part was a bit challenging and the help of our TA Viktoria was crucial to get it right.

 The reason why I chose to create the confused and OMG gestures was mainly because I wanted them to fit into the demonstration dialogue (part A3), which is described below.
-Similarly, I introduced a third gesture, **sadisappointedGesture**, that is perfomed together with an audio sound (dramatic piano).
+Similarly, I introduced a third gesture, **sadisappointedGesture**, that is perfomed together with an audio sound (sad violin).
 To handle the audio sound, the **fhSound** function was created.
 The sadisappointedGesture is the result of combining sadness and disappointment, which I believe is what we need in a situation like this:

 Furhat > Hi!
-How's it going?
+How's it going?<br>
-Furhat > Wait, where's the cinnamon bun I just left here? (*confused*) Furhat > OMG!
-Did you eat it? (*OMG*)
+Furhat > Wait, where's the cinnamon bun I just left here? (*confused*)<br>
+Furhat > OMG!
+Did you eat it? (*OMG*)<br>
-User   > Whoopsies, I did... (imaginary user input) Furhat > * Dramatic piano * (*sad/disappointed*)
+User   > Whoopsies, I did... (imaginary user input)<br>
+Furhat > * Sad violin * (*sad/disappointed*)<br>

 The machine flow is as follows:
 Start > Next > GetUser > Attend > Confused > DramaticPause > OMG > Listen > SaDisappointed > End